About the Conflict-Free Sourcing Initiative

 - Due Diligence Guidance.
 Our due diligence working group focuses on producing white papers and other analyses and guidance for companies about best practices and various standards on addressing conflict minerals in the supply chain and reporting.
 These resources are all available on our website.

 - Stakeholder engagement.
-The CFSI engages with a variety of non-governmental organizations, responsible investor groups, governments and multilateral institutions to discuss emerging issues, best practices and work on addressing shared challenges.
-Our members can regularly engage with stakeholders via the Multi-Stakeholder Group on conflict minerals convened by the Responsible Sourcing Network, and our bi-annual workshops also provide a forum for dialogue with stakeholders.
+The CFSI regularly participates in public forums to provide information about the CFSI and CFSP and share tools, best practices, and mechanisms to identify and mitigate risks in the 3TG supply chain.
+CFSI engages with a variety of non-governmental organizations, responsible investor groups, governments and multilateral institutions to discuss emerging issues, best practices and work on addressing shared challenges.
+CFSI particiaptes in a range of multi-stakeholder groups and hosts an annual workshop to provide a forum for dialogue with stakeholders.

 Over 330 companies and associations from seven different industries are part of the CFSI today and take advantage of a range of member benefits.
 These benefits include: